 11. Health insurance

 If you have health insurance, it’s a good idea to contact your insurance company, too.
 Your policy may cover some or all of the cost of an evaluation.
 Some types of evaluations may not be covered, though.

-Being a strong advocate for your child means knowing where to look for help is the first step in advocating for yourself or for your child.
+Knowing where to look for help is the first step in advocating for yourself or for your child.
 If you’re considering a private evaluation, this list of resources is a good start.
 You may also want to see the pros and cons of a school evaluation versus a private evaluation.
 Also, explore questions to ask before choosing a private evaluator.